-Stage 1 teams will receive a summary of reviewer feedback on their Stage 1 application.
-Using this feedback and the milestones and learning outcomes from the VentureLab 1 workshop, teams will revise their previously submitted 5-page narrative using the same basic structure and parameters.
+Using the reviewer feedback shared with teams prior to the Stage 1 workshop, as well as the milestones and learning outcomes from the Stage 1 workshop, teams will revise their previously submitted 5-page narrative using the same basic structure and parameters.

 The proposed budget should be completed using NCIIA’s Stage 2 E-Team budget template.
+Instructions and specific expense definitions can be found in the budget template, and are also summarized below.
 Be sure to explain your proposed expenses in the “justifications” section in the budget template or in a separate sheet.

 Equipment expenses above 1/3 the total proposed budget

-3. Milestones chart Complete and submit the milestone chart that was presented during the VentureLab 1 workshop.
-As discussed in VentureLab 1, this milestone chart is an important part of your Stage 2 proposal.
-Accepted Stage 2 teams will use the chart during the VentureLab 2 workshop and the 6 monthly coaching sessions.
+3. REQUIRED: Milestones Chart Create and submit a chart that describes the milestones that your team expects to complete during the Stage 2 grant period (approximately 18 months).
+This document is an important part of the Stage 2 proposal.
+Accepted Stage 2 teams will further refine these milestones during the Stage 2 workshop and in the 6 monthly coaching sessions following the workshop.

-5. Resumes for key team members Resumes should be no more than 3 pages each and are only required for key team members, with a maximum of 4 resumes included.
+5. REQUIRED: Resumes Resumes should be no more than three pages each and are only required for key team members, with a maximum of four resumes included.
 We do not need resumes for the Administrative Contact or other non-key team members/collaborators.
 The same resumes used in your Stage 1 proposal may be used for the Stage 2 proposal.

-Additional (optional) Appendices Up to 5 additional appendices may be included in your proposal and must be combined into 1 PDF.
+Optional: Additional Appendices Up to five additional appendices may be included in your proposal and must be combined into one PDF.
 These may be the same documents included in the Stage 1 proposal, or they may be different.
 Appendices may include but are not limited to:

 Any data collected as part of testing your technology